By Mariam Msangi – Art in Tanzania internship

 Cause Marketing

-Cause marketing, also known as cause-related marketing, links a company, its products, and services to a social cause or issue.
+Cause marketing, also known as cause-related marketing, links a company’s products and services to a social cause or issue.

 Relationship Marketing

-Relationship marketing focuses on customer retention and satisfaction to enhance your relationships with existing customers to increase loyalty.
+Relationship marketing focuses on customer retention and satisfaction to increase loyalty and enhance your relationships with existing customers.

 Scarcity Marketing

-Scarcity marketing creates a perception of a shortage which aims to entice customers to purchase out of fear that they may not be able to get it in the future.
+Scarcity marketing creates a perception of a shortage, aiming to entice customers to purchase it out of fear that they may not be able to obtain it in the future.

 Undercover Marketing